the-road-to-graphql/the-road-to-graphql/manuscript/04-graphql-fundamentals/index.md

 In the previous result, only the second item is retrieved, as well as a new third item.
 The first item isn't retrieved because you have used its cursor as `after` argument to retrieve all items after it.
 Now you can imagine how to make successive queries for paginated lists:

-* execute the initial query without a cursor argument
+* Execute the initial query without a cursor argument
-* execute every following query with the cursor of the **last** item's cursor from the previous query result
+* Execute every following query with the cursor of the **last** item's cursor from the previous query result

 To keep the query dynamic, we extract its arguments as variables.
 Afterward, you can use the query with a dynamic `cursor` argument by providing a variable for it.
 The `after` argument can be `undefined` to retrieve the first page.
 In conclusion, that would be everything you need to fetch pages of lists from one large list by using a feature called pagination.
 You need a mandatory argument specifying how many items should be retrieved and an optional argument, in this case the `after` argument, specifying the starting point for the list.